Chart Color Schemes

 Warrawong has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
-Growth rates by age group are projected until 2041.
-By then, the Warrawong (SA2) is expected to increase by 33 persons based on aggregated SA2-level projections, reflecting a reduction of 1.2% in total over the 17 years from 2025 to 2041.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Warrawong is expected to increase by 32 persons to reach 4,774 by 2041, reflecting a reduction of 1.2% in total over the 17-year period.

 Frequently Asked Questions - Population